lishiyo/dragula/README.md

 - You can trash any Block. :x:
 - If you need new ones, just drag from the bottom bar to get some fresh new blocks :bread: :yum:

+*Setup*:
+I'm on Android Studio 3.0 (Canary 4) which has Kotlin built-in, not sure if this will run on a stable build :sweat_smile:

 #### TODOs

 - Add your own text and photos :tada: